xinhuang/xinhuang.github.com/resume.md

 * Profiled computation engine using Intel vTune and investigated performance bottleneck
 * Created fast instrumentation and tracing library to collect performance data during execution for C/C++
 * Mentored interns from Tsinghua HPC lab on how to improve computation speed
-* Refactored legacy code and added tests (total lines of code > 20M)
+* Refactored legacy code and added tests on code base of total lines of code > 20M

 **2013/1 - 2014/12, Maxwell Environment Team**